 There was just one problem.
-Pastor Graham was leading First Baptist Church of West Palm Beach in Florida.
+Senior Pastor Graham was leading First Baptist Church of West Palm Beach in Florida.
 He loved it there.
 And he had no plans to leave.

 “After the search committee visited West Palm Beach to hear Jack Graham preach, Ron called Jack—Jack described it as ‘the calm, steady voice of Ron Murff.’
 Jack said, ‘Let me pray about it,’” Cheryl recalled.

 Throughout the search process, Jack Graham remained at the top of the committee’s list.

 Born in Arkansas and raised in Fort Worth, he knew Texas and Texans.
 He understood how deeply the Christian faith ran through the state.
 God stirred in his heart and he felt led to return to Texas.

 So he preached in view of a call, and a month later, accepted the role of pastor—preaching his first message on June 6, 1989.

 Neal Jeffrey, who had joined the Prestonwood staff five years earlier, still remembers the moment when Senior Pastor Graham stepped forward to preach.

 “As soon as he got here and started to teach, people just knew he was God’s man.
 The search committee, who had talked with a lot people, overwhelmingly knew he was our guy,” Neal said.

 “He was just himself.
 He wasn’t overwhelmed.
 And the people loved his preaching.”